kedmenecr/myt-js-assessment/README.md

 [![Join the chat at https://gitter.im/rmurphey/js-assessment](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rmurphey/js-assessment?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position, or to improve one's own skills.
+This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position.

+## Before starting

+To begin the excercises, fork this repository on your own github account, then clone it to your local machine.
+When you've completed the excercises, simply create a pull request to `mytalengi/myt-js-assessment`.
+Your fork will then be reviewed.

 ## I want to work on the tests; what do I do?
 To use the tests, you will need to install Node -- you can do this via the